gramineproject/gramine/Documentation/devel/features.md

 - `getresuid()`, `setresuid()`, `getresgid()`, `setresgid()` for UID + EUID + SUID and GID + EGID + SGID (not implemented).

-Gramine starts the application with UID = EUID = SUID and equal to [`loader.uid`](../manifest-syntax.html#user-id-and-group-id).
+Gramine starts the application with UID = EUID = SUID and equal to `loader.uid` {ref}`manifest option <user-id-and-group-id>`.
 Similarly, the application is started with GID = EGID = SGID and equal to `loader.gid`.
 If these manifest options are not set, then all IDs are equal to zero, which means root user.

 During execution, the application may modify these IDs, and the changes will be visible inside the Gramine environment.